 Overcoming an addiction to prescription drugs can be difficult or even impossible if you do not utilize the proper resources such as outpatient opiate detox.
-Going cold turkey on your own or even checking yourself into a rehabilitation facility may fail to put you on the path to recovery and set you up for relapsing at some point in the future.
+Going cold turkey on your own or even checking yourself into a rehabilitation facility can:

 When you want a better chance at beating your addiction while avoiding the discomfort and panic that accompany withdrawals, you may be a good candidate for an outpatient opiate detox program.
 This program can be the fastest and most effective way to overcome your addiction to prescription medications and spare yourself the severest physical and emotional side effects that come with drug detoxing.